Diabetes and kidney disease

 When kidney damage is caught in its early stages, it can be slowed with treatment.
 Once larger amounts of protein appear in the urine, kidney damage will slowly get worse.

 Follow your provider's advice to keep your condition from getting worse.

-- If your blood pressure is in the normal range and you have microalbuminuria you may be asked to take blood pressure drugs, but this recommendation is now controversial.
+- If your blood pressure is in the normal range and you have microalbuminuria, you may still benefit from these medicines.
+Your provider can help you decide what is best for you.

 CONTROL YOUR BLOOD SUGAR LEVEL

 You can also slow kidney damage by controlling your blood sugar level through:

 - Taking oral or injectable medicines as instructed by your provider

 - Some diabetes medicines are known to prevent the progression of diabetic nephropathy better than other medicines.
 Talk to your provider about which medicines are best for you.

 - Checking your blood sugar level as often as instructed and keeping a record of your blood sugar numbers so that you know how meals and activities affect your level

 - Contrast dye that is sometimes used with an MRI, CT scan, or other imaging test can cause more damage to your kidneys.
 Tell the provider who is ordering the test that you have diabetes.
 Follow instructions about drinking lots of water after the procedure to flush the dye out of your system.